International

 xxxxxA possible

-alternative to fiat money/credit is the use of only
+alternative to fiat money/credit is the use of

-completely) stable –
+far from completely) stable –

 one dinar (4.24 grams of gold) bought a sheep at

-the time of the Prophet Muhammad, and still buys a sheep today.
+the time of the Prophet Muhammad, and still buys a sheep

-gold is part of the Islamic tradition.
+importantly, gold is part of the Islamic tradition.

 The use of only gold, however:–